scottitran/ROS2-Micro-ROS-Benchmark/README.md

 # Testing Usability of ROS2 and Micro-ROS

 ## About :
-This respository contains source code for ROS2 and Micro-ROS applications that conducted during the testing.
+This respository contains source code for ROS2 and Micro-ROS applications that were used during the testing for Graduation Assignment at Benchmark.
 The source code contains three different program languages including Python, C and C++.
 However, the focus only in Python for ROS2 and C for Micro-ROS.
-Besides, this also include the guidline how to install and setup hardware and sofware which were used in the project.
+Besides, this also include the guidline how to install and setup hardware and sofware requirements which were used in the project.

 ## Hardware Components needed
 - Jetson Nano